gentics/cms-oss/README.md

   </a>
 </h1>

-<h3 align="center">Gentics CMS is your friendly, enterprise-grade, open-source headless CMS</h3>
+<h3 align="center">Gentics CMS is your friendly, enterprise-grade, open-source CMS</h3>

 <p align="center">
 To be honest, it’s more than that: it’s your application development platform